 Co-Produced by ARCADE and KIT Theatre

-This Summer we called upon all daring 6+ year olds and their grown ups, especially those who enjoy adventures.
+In Summer 2021 we called upon all daring 6+ year olds and their grown ups, especially those who enjoy adventures.
 We needed their help to solve clues and welcome someone from the past in an immersive theatre and workshop experience.

 It turned out that C.S Lewis was onto something with the Narnia books: Wardrobes really are portals between worlds.
 What dear old C.S might not have known is that most of these accidental time-travelling wardrobe explorers ended up in Scarborough: and it was down to the town’s children to help them out.

-And the adventures aren't over!
-This September, two mysterious guests from afar spend a week at Springhead School exploring music, drama and stories with pupils and teachers.
+And the adventures didn’t end there.
+In September 2021, two mysterious guests from afar spent a week at Springhead School exploring music, drama and stories with pupils and teachers.